Relief! Natural Remedies for Wasp & Bee Stings

-Back when we were preparing to open the Indigo Forest storefront back in 2007, we got surprised by a large wasp nest over the front door.
-All the activity set them off, and my son got stung by a wasp right on the thin skin stretched over his elbow bone.
-He was howling, and I was frantic!
-There was no ice available, I had nothing with me.
-In fact, I couldn’t even think of what to do.
+Back in 2007 when we were first preparing to open Indigo Forest’s storefront, a large hidden wasp nest over the front door caught us off guard.
+All the activity set them off, and my son got stung on the thin skin over his elbow.
+He was howling and I was frantic!
+There was no ice available, I had nothing with me; in fact, I couldn’t even think what to do.

-Luckily, my new friend the naturopath was there.
-She popped a dose of Apis homeopathic in his mouth, and a drop of Purification essential oil (Young Living brand at the time) on the bright red dot in the center of that stark white swelling.
-He calmed down faster than I did, and within only a minute (REALLY), he was back at play.
+Luckily, my new friend the naturopath was there along with her travel kit.
+She popped some homeopathic pellets in his mouth, and a drop of essential oil on the bright red dot in the center of the stark white swelling.
+He calmed down faster than I did, and within only a minute, he was back at play.
 I was amazed!
-Even more astonishing was that when I checked on it about 25 minutes later, he could not remember which elbow got stung, and I could not find the nickle-sized swelling!
+It was even more astonishing that when I checked on him a half hour later, he couldn’t remember which elbow got stung and I could not find any swelling!
 I was dumbfounded.
-These two little items have been in their backpack first aid kits ever since.
+These two little items have been in the kids’ backpacks ever since.

-The wonderful seasons that pull us outside also bring the likelihood that someone will get a bee or wasp sting from running barefoot on lawns, summer picnics, and fall festivals with sweets and drinks.
+The wonderful warm sunny seasons that pull us outside also bring the likelihood there could be a bee or wasp sting from running barefoot on lawns, lingering at summer picnics, and enjoying the sweets and cider at fall festivals.

-Many of these stinging insects are also absolutely essential to the pollination of our food that keeps life on earth possible for us humans.
-So before you pull out the can of Raid, let’s look at some of the options to keep things calm as we enjoy nature.
+Many of these stinging insects are also absolutely essential to the pollination of our food which keeps life on earth possible for us humans.
+So before you pull out the can of bug killer, let’s look at some of your options to keep things calm while enjoying nature.

-Natural remedies are the most effective approach with bee stings, in my experience, and simple to keep on hand.
+Natural remedies are actually the most effective approach with bee stings in my experience, and simple to keep on hand.

 While that usually does it, here are a few more ideas to increase your first aid options:

 • Get the stinger out: This is recommended as venom will continue to be released for several minutes.
-I’ve only done this if there was an obvious stinger or it seemed relatively assessable, primarily because my kids were usually not cooperative on stinger removable.
-(Reminded them of splinters).
-A gentle ‘scraping’ motion, like with a credit card or even your fingernail, is often the advice.
-Try not to squeeze it, as that squirts out the remaining venom.
+I’ve only done this if there was an obvious stinger or it was relatively assessable, primarily because my kids were usually not cooperative on stinger removable.
+(It reminded them of pulling out splinters.)
+A gentle ‘scraping’ motion, like with a credit card or even your clean fingernail, is often the advice.
+Try not to squeeze it, as this squirts out the remaining venom.

-• Silicic acid 200c: If there is clearly a black dot or stinger, consider a 200c of homeopathic Silica orally, to ‘push out the foreign object.’
-This is remarkably effective, and in this case, you must have the higher potency.
-(Lower potency has the opposite action.)
+• Silica 200c: If there is clearly a black dot or stinger that is a problem, consider a 200c of homeopathic Silica orally, to ‘push out the foreign object.’
+This is remarkably effective.
+NOTE: In this case, you must have the higher potency; do not use lower silica potencies which have the the opposite action of pushing in.

 • Ice: If the wound feels hot to the touch, or to slow the swelling.